Kim Tae-ri: Endorsements

 Since 2017, Kim was selected as brand ambassador for South Korean high-end cosmetics brand O Hui.

-Since 2018, she became the face of Kenzo’s signature fragrance, Flower By Kenzo.

-She was selected as brand ambassador for French-owned American luxury jewelry house Tiffany & Co. between 2018 and 2021.
-In September 2021, she introduced herself as a brand ambassador on a video about Prada’s Spring-Summer 2022 collection live show.
-On January 25, 2022, the women’s fashion brand itMICHAA announced her selection as their new muse.
+Since 2018, she became the face of Kenzo's signature fragrance, Flower By Kenzo.
+She was selected as Korean ambassador for French-owned American luxury jewelry house Tiffany & Co. between 2018 and 2021.
+In September 2021, she introduced herself as a brand ambassador on a video about Prada's Spring-Summer 2022 collection live show.
+On January 25, 2022, the women's fashion brand Itmichaa announced her selection as its new muse.